h5n1xp/CuriOS/ReadMe.md

 # Read Me

-The Zip files here are the bootable hard disk image of the July 13th, 2021 Build of CuriOS...
-Source code to follow.
+The Zip files here are the bootable raw hard disk image (and a VDI for VirtualBox) of the July 13th, 2021 Build of CuriOS...

 This includes a source snapshot as of the 13 - 07 - 2021.